allanNAIT/allanNAIT.github.io/comp1017/module1/09_page_nav/index.md

 | -------------- | ------------- |
 | ![sub-directory-index](files/sub-directory-index.jpg) | ![sub-directory-used](files/sub-directory-used.jpg)|

 6. Modify the index.html file to match the screenshot above.
-The structure of the navigation on this page looks like:
+The structure of the navigation on this page looks like (Note: the second hyperlink points to a directory in the web project folder):

     ```html
     <ul>